codebar-ag/laravel-m-files/README.md

 #### Authentication
 - `GetAuthenticationToken` - Get authentication token using username/password
-- `LogoutSession` - Logout a session with session ID
+- `LogOutFromVaultRequest` - Logout from vault with session ID

-#### User Operations
+#### Vault Operations
-- `GetCurrentUserRequest` - Get information about the current authenticated user
+- `GetVaultsRequest` - Get list of available vaults for the authenticated user

-#### Document Operations
+#### Object Operations
-- `GetDocumentsRequest` - Get documents with optional filtering
-- `GetDocumentPropertiesRequest` - Get document properties
+- `GetObjectPropertiesRequest` - Get object properties (works for documents, folders, and other object types)

 #### File Operations
 - `UploadFileRequest` - Upload a file to M-Files